-The biggest blog in the world, Huffington Post, publishes one blog post every 58 seconds.
+One of the biggest blogs in the world, Huffington Post, got its start by publishing one blog post every 58 seconds.

 That’s about 1,600 to 2,000 articles per day.